 - View contact info.

-- Talk in group chats and view group info.
+- Start a new group chat, talk in group chats, and view group info.

 - Get or mute desktop alerts and sounds.

 - Share photos and videos, documents, and contacts.

 - Send emojis, GIFs, and stickers, as well as voice notes.

 - View WhatsApp Status updates from any contact.

 - Reply, forward, star, or delete messages.

 What You Can’t Do With WhatsApp Web